Home > Spain > Madrid > LIFE International School

 Sports activities included

-Physical education classes help students develop fine and gross motor skills, while also introducing them to various age appropriate sports.
+Physical education classes help students develop fine and gross motor skills, while also introducing them to various age appropriate sports, including volleyball, hockey, basketball skills, soccer, physical fitness, etc.

 Sports teams or sport competitions available for students